Our top pick for

 TTM: trailing 12 months

-There are currently 3.1 million Fortis shares held short by investors – that's known as Fortis's "short interest".
-This figure is 7.1% up from 2.9 million last month.
+There are currently 1.9 million Fortis shares held short by investors – that's known as Fortis's "short interest".
+This figure is 2.5% down from 2.0 million last month.

 There are a few different ways that this level of interest in shorting Fortis shares can be evaluated.

-A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Fortis.
+Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against Fortis.

 Find out more about how you can short Fortis stock.